Understanding Speeds and Feed Rates

 While many of the cutting parameters are set by the tool and workpiece material, the depths of cut taken also affect the feed rate of the tool.
 The depths of cuts are dictated by the operation being performed – this is often broken down into slotting, roughing, and finishing, though there are many other more specific types of operations.

 Many tooling manufacturers provide useful speeds and feeds charts calculated specifically for their products.
 For example, Harvey Tool provides the following chart for a 1/8” diameter end mill, tool #50308.
-A customer can find the SFM for the material on the left, in this case 304 stainless steel.
-The chip load (per tooth) can be found by intersecting the tool diameter on the top with the material and operations (based on axial and radial depth of cut), highlighted in the image below.
+A customer can find the SFM for the material on the left, in this case 304 stainless steel (highlighted in yellow).
+The chip load (per tooth) can be found by intersecting the tool diameter on the top (blue heading) with the material and operations (based on axial and radial depth of cut), highlighted in the image below.

-The following table calculates the speeds and feeds for this tool and material for each operation, based on the chart above:
+The following table calculates the speeds and feeds for this tool (#50308) and material (304 Stainless) for each operation, based on the chart above:

 Other Important Considerations

-Each operation recommends a unique chip load per the depths of cut.
-This results in various feed rates depending on the operation.
-Since the SFM is based on the material, it remains constant for each operation.
+Each operation recommends a unique chip load per the depths of cut depending on the operation, thus resulting in different feed rates for the desired application.
+Since the SFM is based on the material, it will always remain constant for each of the three defined operations.

 Spindle Speed Cap